An accredited investor is a person or institution that meets certain requirements to purchase securities that are not offered to the general public.

-To be an accredited investor at the individual level, a person must have an annual income of $200,000, or $300,000 on joint basis, for the past two consecutive years and be able to demonstrate that this income level will continue.
-An individual can also be considered an accredited investor if he or she has a net worth exceeding $1 million, either individually or jointly with his spouse.
+To be an accredited investor at the individual level, a person must have an individual annual income of $200,000, or $300,000 on a joint basis for the past two years, and demonstrate that this income level will continue.
+An individual can also be considered an accredited investor if they have a net worth exceeding $1 million, either individually or jointly with their spouse.

 In some cases, if a person can demonstrate education and experience with unregistered securities, they may be considered an accredited investor.

 The SEC also allows individuals who are a general partner, executive officer, or director for the issuer of unregistered securities to become accredited investors.
 Along with these qualifications, other qualifications to be considered an accredited investor are: